 Nearby are the world-famous Hot Water Beach (best time to be there is at low tide) and stunning Cathedral Cove.
 The cove can be accessed by boat or a 90-minute walk from Hahei.

 A further 18km north over a scenic winding sealed road is Kuaotunu, gateway to the pristine beaches of Otama and Opito.
-These beaches are worth the journey but are accessed only by travelling over a steep, winding, narrow, unsealed road.
+These beaches are worth the journey as uncrowded and spectacular white sand and blue water anytime of the year.

 As you travel towards Coromandel you may visit the white, sandy beaches of Matarangi, Whangapoua and New Chums.
 The rich soils of the Coromandel promote lush growth and this is shown in the native bush that covers much of the Peninsula.
 Huge majestic trees, including Kauri that survived the intense milling of last century, have been protected and can be seen by the highways and walking tracks.